-Once you’ve eaten these delicious treats, you can join the chefs for a gourmet cookery holiday in gorgeous Tuscany, Italy.
+Once you’ve eaten these delicious treats, you can join the chefs on their wonderful gourmet cookery holiday in Italy.

 • 400 g flour